amazon-science/RefChecker/README.md

 - **Task Coverage Discrepancy** The expanding capabilities of LLMs span a wide range of tasks, while our benchmark primarily focuses on fundamental tasks like QA and summarization.
 As LLMs continue to evolve, we recognize the necessity of evolving our benchmark to cover a broader spectrum of tasks.
 - **Hallucination vs. Helpfulness** Our framework currently assesses only the quantity of hallucination, leaving room for manipulation by generating factually correct yet ultimately unhelpful responses.
 Introducing a measure of helpfulness in the leaderboard could enhance its comprehensiveness by adding another orthogonal axis for evaluation.

-Finally, while BSChecker is in the category of checkers that offer more explainability, it will be very interesting to compare with other approaches that rely on uncertainty at generation time (e.g. [SelfCheckGPT](https://arxiv.org/abs/2303.08896)).
+Finally, while RefChecker is in the category of checkers that offer more explainability, it will be very interesting to compare with other approaches that rely on uncertainty at generation time (e.g. [SelfCheckGPT](https://arxiv.org/abs/2303.08896)).

 ## 🔐 Security